Visiting the Alhambra in Granada is a very special experience.

 Throughout this Moorish palace complex, the simplest of materials – brick, wood, plaster and clay – are transformed into sensual pieces of architecture.
 The use of space, light, water and decoration is nothing short of magical.

 In short, this is one of the most beautiful palaces in Europe.
+I love it so much that I have visited La Alhambra three times.

 Some articles on this website contain affiliate links.
 This means that I may earn a small commission if you make a purchase through these links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.